ejbaling/Izenda.BI.CacheProvider/README.md

 # Izenda RedisCacheProvider (v2.0.0)

 ## Overview
-This a custom cache provider that utilizes the Redis cache.
+This is a custom cache provider that utilizes the Redis cache.

 :warning: The current version of this project will only work with Izenda versions 2.4.4+